yugullsharma/yummyfood_project/README.md

 ### CSS

-- [cssnext](http://cssnext.putaindecode.io) is used to write futureproof CSS for CSS vendor prefix under the hood).

 - _Autoprefixer_ is included and use [caniuse.com](http://caniuse.com/) database to avoid outdated prefixes. _You can forget CSS prefixes NOW._

 - [Beautify](used to format CSS.)